Click on a topic below to expand for more information:

 - Legal spouse.
 Legally married or certified common-law married spouses, as defined under Montana law will be eligible for enrollment as a dependent.

 - Dependent children under age 26.
-Children include the retiree's natural children, stepchildren, and children placed
+Children include the employee's natural children, step-children, and children placed

-in your home for adoption before age 18 or for whom you have court-ordered custody,
+in your home for adoption before age 18 or for whom you have court-ordered permanent

 - Coverage may continue past age 26 for an unmarried dependent child who is mentally or physically disabled, is incapable of self-supporting employment, and is chiefly dependent upon the retiree for support and maintenance and is enrolled on the Plan when they turn age 26.
 Proof of incapacity must be submitted to the MUS Plan for review within 31 days of the child's 26's birthday.
 Eligibility is subject to review each benefit Plan year.
 Note: A disabled dependent child, age 26 or older, cannot be added to the Plan.